Empowering Private Tutoring by Chaining Large Language Models: Overview of

-The system is essentially a dialogue-based tutoring system that aims to help learners acquire systematic knowledge on one given topic.
-As shown in Figure~\ref{fig:example}, the whole learning process is carried out in natural language conversations, with time-to-time backend reflection and updates in memories.
-Ideally, the system is expected to respond robustly to any kind of learner's input, and guide the learner through each piece of knowledge.
-This section gives a general picture of the system working flow.
+\modelname\ is essentially a dialogue-based tutoring system that aims to help learners acquire knowledge on one given topic systematically.
+As shown in Figure~\ref{fig:example}, the whole learning process is carried out in natural language conversations, with time-to-time backend reflection and reaction to update the memories.
+This section gives a general picture of the system's workflow.
 We start with explaining the design principles by introducing three underlying processes within the system.
-Then we briefly go over components employed to realize each process.
-Finally, we provide a complete introduction of how each process and components work together.
-Note that the proposed system mainly explores personalized tutoring and adaptive system reflection with chained LLMs, while we do acknowledge the potential of fallacious and biased output due to inherent flaws in LLMs.
+Then, we briefly go over the components employed to realize each process.
+Finally, we provide a complete introduction to how each process and components work together.
+Note that the proposed system mainly explores autonomous tutoring and adaptive system reflection with chained LLMs, while we do acknowledge the potential of fallacious and biased output due to inherent flaws in LLMs.